JinyuanShao/Image-Classification-Efficacy/README.md

-**MICE** expects reference data and predicted data in Numpy list format with one dimension, and also a Python list that contains the value of labels.
+The computation of **ICE** metrics expects reference data and predicted data in Numpy list format with one dimension, and also a Python list that contains the value of labels.